huggingface/transformers/docs/source/en/model_doc/pop2piano.md

 `token_ids` to MIDI tokens and with the help of the `pretty_midi` library, we generate MIDI files(Piano covers).
 For your reliance we have bundled the `Pop2PianoFeatureExtractor` and `Pop2PianoTokenizer` into a single class `Pop2PianoProcessor`.

 Feel free to try it on your favourite music!
-We have included variety of examples down below in case.
+We have included variety of examples down below.

 The abstract from the paper is the following: